Reduce overdraw

 Debug GPU overdraw tool

-For more information, see how to visualize GPU overdraw.
+For more information, see Visualize GPU overdraw.

 Profile GPU rendering tool